bcgsc/mavis/README.rst

 Gathering evidence from the bam file ......................................

-we make two base assumptions in calculating the evidence window
+we make two base assumptions with regards to paired-end read data

 1. the distribution of insert sizes approximately follows a normal distribution
 2. the most common insert size is the unmutated 'normal' fragment